aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Creating a new book

-Now that we have the image downloaded we can run the softcover command to create our book.
+Now that we have the image downloaded we can run the softcover command to create our book through Docker.

-But first let's setup a directory to hold all our books/articles:
+But first let's setup a directory to hold all our books:

 ```consloe
 mkdir mybooks && cd mybooks
 ```

-From within that directory run the following Docker command to create a new book:
+From within this directory we can run the following Docker command to create a new book:

 ```console
 docker run --rm -v `pwd`:/book softcover/softcover:latest sc new mybook